gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - VPN access instructions are documented in the email that Manish Sehgal sent

 ### ![hands-on](./images/handson.png)SSH into "your" Ansible server
+- Your lab setup assignments are listed in the Smartsheet link that Manish sent.
 - Use *putty* or some other ssh client
   - IP: `172.16.101.x`
   - User: `cisco`